 - The National Association of the Deaf has developed the following resources:

 - Hearing Loss Association of America has developed the following resources:

-- The North Carolina Department of Health and Human Services has created an outstanding collection of Telehealth Guidance and: Communication Access for Deaf, Hard of Hearing and DeafBlind Patients and their Providers.
+- The North Carolina Department of Health and Human Services has created this outstanding collection of Telehealth Guidance and Resources: Communication Access for Deaf, Hard of Hearing and DeafBlind Patients and their Providers.

 The ADA National Network consists of 10 regional ADA Centers and an ADA Knowledge Translation Center to provide local assistance and foster implementation of the ADA.
 If you need further assistance, you are encouraged to Contact your ADA Center!